genotrance/nimgraphql/README.md

 __Credits__

-Nimgraphql wraps the graphql source code and all licensing terms of [graphql](https://github.com/graphql/libgraphqlparser/blob/master/LICENSE) apply to the usage of this package.
+Nimgraphql wraps the libgraphqlparser source code and all licensing terms of [libgraphqlparser](https://github.com/graphql/libgraphqlparser/blob/master/LICENSE) apply to the usage of this package.

-Credits go out to [c2nim](https://github.com/nim-lang/c2nim/) as well without which this package would be greatly limited in its abilities.

 __Feedback__